superfaceai/demo-cloudflare-shopify/README.md

 ## Description

-There workers are the `src` directory.
+The workers are the `src` directory.
 Each file is a separate worker with the same structure.
-The default worker (set in wrangler.toml) is `GetCustomer.js` showcasing the retrieval of a customer from shopify.
+The default worker (set in wrangler.toml) is `GetCustomer.js` showcasing the retrieval of a customer from Shopify.

 At the top of each worker we import OneSDK as well as the assets (profile, map, provider) which are currently all baked into the worker.
 The OneSDK `Client` instance is initialized in the global scope as it has internal state and assets cache.